mv-2112/canonical-openstack-docs/reference/concepts/deployment-manifest.rst

    software:
      <software configuration>

-See the `Manifest file reference </t/45305>`__ page for details on the structure and possible contents of this file.
+See the :doc:`Manifest file reference </reference/manifest-file-reference>`
+page for details on the structure and possible contents of this file.

 Deployment configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~